This is Part One of a longer post—Part Two to follow.

 Perhaps it would tell me about the time that dent first appeared, or why this bit is grooved and that chunk is missing, or how many years it’s taken for the velvety patina to develop.
-It might even tell me how often it’s been polished, about the places it’s been or the people who’ve sat and reclined on it.
+It might even tell me how often it’s been polished, about the places it’s been or the people who’ve sat on it.

-And I sometimes wonder about the Indonesian craftsman who fashioned this mahogany bench, using hand tools to shape and persuade the hard, hard wood, and to form the mortice and tenon joints (they’re not perfect, but they’re still strong and tight.
+And I sometimes wonder about the Indonesian craftsman who fashioned this mahogany bench, using hand tools to shape and persuade the hard, hard wood, and to form the mortice and tenon joints.
+They’re not perfect, but they’re still strong and tight.

-But this rustic piece of furniture has had a simple purpose since its creation—to provide a sturdy seat or place to lounge.
+And yet, this rustic piece of furniture has had a simple purpose since its creation—to provide a sturdy seat or place to lounge.

 The old bench has kept our family company in several homes and two countries.
 It was one of the first things I haggled over when we lived in Jakarta, knowing all too well that there was special price for the rookie expat!

-And like anything that’s been made to last, it has been a mute witness to many decades of family history (and not just ours): all the departures and homecomings, the relationships, events, quarrels, laughter, tears and togetherness.
+And like anything that’s been made to last, it has been a mute witness to many decades of family history.
+And not just ours.
+All the departures and homecomings, the relationships, events, quarrels, laughter, tears and togetherness.

 As the people have aged, it too has aged, and there’s something very comforting about that.
 Its sheer familiarity means that we might sometimes forget its presence, but if it were taken away, I know we would feel the loss.

 And yet he knew what he wanted—he wanted a stapler of substance that would outlast him.
 He now enjoys the simple sensory pleasure of holding its heavy steel form and putting it to work.
 I can just imagine the satisfying ‘Tchunk’ sound it must make.

 There’s something honest and real about old things, even old-style things, provided they are well made.
 Many old things were designed and built to do one thing, to do it reliably and to do it properly.
 Like my old mahogany bench.
 Like David Cain’s stapler.
 These objects have qualities that seem increasingly absent from objects made today, especially if they involve digital technology.

 For example, I have an integrated music system which is designed, ironically, to look like an old-fashioned radio and yet it is a digital radio, FM radio, clock radio, CD player, TV speaker, Internet-streaming and digital-download player.
 All in one.

 They’re more like stepping stones on the way to something else.
-And just like the progress of a person who jumps from one stone to the next, your enjoyment of each new device is transient and brief because you’re headed towards whatever’s already emerging around the bend.
+And just like the progress of a person who jumps from one stone to the next, your enjoyment of each new device is transient and brief because you’re headed towards whatever is already emerging, just around the bend.

 It’s not hard to see the contrast with new devices.
 They encourage us to go our separate ways to listen and watch when we want, where we want, whatever we want.
 And usually, we do it alone.

 Of course, for a while they were seen as dated and irrelevant.
 But these days their simple, robust construction and their honest, distinctive designs appear to resonate with something deep inside the 21st century humans who now seek them out.

 We can be tempted to see ourselves as the inventors of our own ever-changing narrative, and as having progressed so much farther than previous generations.
 But the old things invite us to live in the present—to be present.

-The old things also persuade us to look back to the past and accept the significance of the long line of human history that has helped to shape ours.
+These old things also persuade us to look back to the past and accept the significance of the long line of human history that has helped to shape ours.

-Check out next week’s post for Part 2
+Check out next week’s post for Part 2 HERE